 With Kiss, different web services can be written in different languages.
 You are not forced to use one or the other.

-Do to the easy and natural connection between Java and many other JVM languages, interfaces to those languages is very easy.
+Due to the easy and natural connection between Java and many other JVM languages, interfaces to those languages are very easy.
 It is anticipated that support for many of these other languages (such as Scala, Clojure, JRuby, Jython, and Kotlin) will likely follow, especially if there are requests.

 The file that determines what gets run and when is